-The Teleties Hair Clip is sold in three sizes: tiny (recommended for kids, fine hair, and half-up hairstyles), medium (recommended for medium-to-thick hair), and large (recommended for thick hair).
+The Teleties Hair Clip is sold in three sizes: tiny (recommended for kids, fine hair, and half-up hairstyles), medium (recommended for medium-to-thick hair), and large (recommended for thick hair; check out these hair clips for thick hair).
 Size aside, the clips are beautifully and expertly designed.
 They feature hidden springs, a curved design that comfortably fits the natural shape of the back of the head, and, best of all, flexible teeth that allow the clip to move with your hair instead of against it, so it never pulls.

 Since I was sent samples of each size, I was able to find my best fit.
 While the tiny hair clips are suggested for fine hair, since my hair is very long, I found that when twisted into a bun, the medium hair clip worked best for the purpose of updos and working out.
 (Though it’s worth mentioning, I love how the tiny clips work for holding up half-up parted styles, which is my other go-to look.)
 To fully put the medium clip to the test, I wore it to OTF—and it only took one class to prove just how special these clips are.
 (Spoil alert: It stayed put the entire time.)